3d-paws/3D-PAWS-Particle-FullStation/README.md

 >A4RAIN

 Configures pin A4 to be a distance gauge.
 This function creates file A4DIST.TXT on the SD card.
 A reboot is necessary after running this command.
 By default the distance sensor is 10m.
-Values read from pin A4 are divided by 4.
+Value read from pin A4 is multiplied by 2.5mm.

 >A4DIST

-Creates file 5MDIST.TXT and values read from pin A4 are divided by 8.
+Creates file 5MDIST.TXT and value read from pin A4 is multiplied by 1.25mm.
 >5MDIST

 Unassigns pin A4.
 Deletes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT if they exist